• Objective See

 11...

-Via a Firefox 0day, attackers targeted employees of various cryptocurrency exchange(s) in order to persistently deploy a macOS binary (OSX.NetWire.A
+Via a Firefox 0day, attackers targeted employees of various cryptocurrency exchange(s) in order to persistently deploy a macOS binary (OSX.NetWire.A).

 In today’s post, we tore apart the malware to reveal (for the first time!), its inner workings and complex capabilities.

-Specifically we illustrated how to recover the encrypted address of the command & control server, how to decrypt the malware’s hidden .settings.conf
+Specifically we illustrated how to recover the encrypted address of the command & control server, how to decrypt the malware’s hidden .settings.conf file, and most importantly detailed the many capabilities of this threat!

 To conclude, recall that many of Objective-See’s tools can generically detect and thwart this threat! #winning